 All of the tools listed above are part of making on-call suck less.
 But, with scheduled overrides and manual take on-call functionality, you can make short-term schedule changes and make sure on-call is always covered while giving more flexibility to users.
 Scheduled overrides can be used to request coverage for planned absences and manual take on-call allows a user to take someone’s on-call shift in real-time.
 This way, you don’t have a loss in coverage or increased confusion due to a sick day or something of that nature.

 Less-specific to the system you’re using but still very important is just making sure users understand the incident lifecycle and the overall hierarchy for on-call alerts and actions.
 The incident lifecycle always goes like this: Detection > Response > Remediation > Analysis > Readiness.
 You can dive deeper into each stage of the incident lifecycle in our Incident Management Handbook.

 Even more specifically, you can see the common logic behind on-call alerting and dive into the process flow for VictorOps in the graphic below:

 Hopefully, this new team on-call checklist will help you better understand everything that DevOps, SRE and IT teams need to think about when going on-call.
 The first on-call shift at a new company can be scary but it’s a badge you should wear with honor.
 The highest performing teams today are putting developers on-call and maintaining the services they build.

-Sign up for our latest free webinar, How to Make On-Call Suck Less, to learn about small, easy steps you can take to reduce the anxiety and stress associated with being on-call.
+Check out our latest free webinar, How to Make On-Call Suck Less, to learn about small, easy steps you can take to reduce the anxiety and stress associated with being on-call.
 Or, if you’re more of a do-it-yourselfer, try your own 14-day free trial of VictorOps today.